avelingrayorg/cc-c/home.md

 ---

+Welcome to Chaiken Music

 ## Why Music?

 Hans Christian Andersen could not have said it better when he penned these famous words:

 > Where words fail...**music speaks**

 Music is healing and transformative.
 It has the power to dissolve boundaries and bring people together from every corner of the world.
 They call it the universal language for a good reason and despite what you might think **it lives within us all**!

 ## Why You?